 - Side-effects tend to become less troublesome in time as your body becomes used to them.
-So, a doctor may suggest a low dose at first and that you take this for a while until any side-effects have eased.
+A doctor may suggest a low dose at first and that you take this for a while until any side-effects have eased.
 The dose may then be gradually increased with the aim of getting maximum benefit but with minimum side-effects.

 - Pilocarpine should not normally be used if you have asthma, chronic obstructive pulmonary disease (COPD), a slow heart rate (bradycardia), bowel obstruction or angle-closure glaucoma.